Writer in Residence Applications

 How long did JackKerouac live in this home?

 Jack lived in the home for about a year, between 1957-58.

 Who did he live with?

 What did he write while he lived at this house?

-Jack lived in this little bungalow at the time that On The Road found its success.
-He wrote The Dharma Bums while living here, writing nearly non-stop for 11 days and nights.
+Jack Kerouac lived in this little bungalow at the time On The Road was published to much acclaim.
+He wrote The Dharma Bums while living in the house, writing nearly non-stop for 11 days and nights.